mcosovic/JuliaGrid.jl/docs/src/examples/dcPowerFlow.md

 &nbsp;
 ```

-Note that the active power at the from-bus and to-bus ends of a branch is the same because the DC power flow model neglects losses.
+Because the DC power flow model neglects losses, the active power at the from-bus and to-bus ends of each branch is the same.

 ---

 ## Modifying Supplies and Demands
-We will adjust the active power outputs of generators and the active power demands of consumers.
-Instead of creating a new power system model or simply updating the existing one, we update both the power system and DC power flow models simultaneously:
+We now modify the active power outputs of the generators and the active power demands.
+Rather than creating a new model, we update the power system and DC power flow models simultaneously:
 ```@example 4bus
 updateBus!(analysis; label = "Bus 2", active = 25.5)
 updateBus!(analysis; label = "Bus 4", active = 42.0)